chris-townsend/PP4-Kitchen_Tales/README.md

 ### My Bookmarks Page
 ![My bookmarks page](docs/features/images/features-my-liked-recipes.webp)

-- The Bookmarks page displays a user's personal collection of starred recipes, easily identified by a shining star icon on the recipe detail page.
+- The Bookmarks page displays a user's collection of starred recipes, easily identified by a shining star icon on the recipe detail page.
 By simply clicking the star icon, a recipe can be saved to the user's personal Bookmarks page.
 The layout of this page is consistent with the other recipe card pages, with the added convenience of being able to browse through eight recipes per page.

 ### Error Pages